Scrumbags115/plannertarium/README.md

 Recurrence functionality in events have a fixed way of updating:
 - When a recurring event is made, all created events from the base event will be linked

-Tasks and events must have valid date ranges or else it will not allow you to make changes.
+Tasks and events must have valid date ranges and nonempty names or else it will not allow you to make changes.